Join our Team

 A chance to support your local community

-Running a Heritage Centre is going to involve a lot of hard work.
+Running a Heritage Centre involves a lot of hard work.
 It can only be done effectively with a really good, motivated group of people with the right mix of skills and enthusiasm.
-We do already have a strong core management team of twelve including our five initial trustees.
+We do already have a strong core management team of ten including our four trustees.
 They have a range of experience including accounting, marketing, archiving & librarianship, fundraising and project management but we need more of everything !

 Even if you can only offer a couple of hours a month then your time may be valuable to us as part of the staffing team but we are also looking for people with skills in more specialised roles too.
 For the time being we are committed to being a volunteer only organisation though funding may permit or necessitate our bringing in specialist paid skills to accomplish parts of the project.